Guide to Building a Website

 Have you asked your existing clients what they want, why they deal with you and how a better web presence could help them trade better with you.
 Get your existing clients to tell you what to build rather than just guess what they might want to see, and just hope for the best.

 Note Step 1B: Separately we would highly recommend doing detailed keyword research and plan the keyword mapping.
 It is an optional step, but is the right thing to do.
+Find out what exactly your potential clients are searching for in Google when looking for the services you offer.
+You can use Google Keyword Planner or tools like Semrush for this.

 Step 2 – Layout & Mockup – how it should your website look and flow.
 Allow some budget for your Home page design and for any subsequent page that needs custom graphic design.